odk-x/docs/odkx-src/basics-install.rst

 Installing Services
 --------------------------------

   1. From your device's :guilabel:`Settings`, choose :menuselection:`Apps & notifications`.
-(On older versions of Android, this setting maybe in :menuselection:`Applications` or :menuselection:`Security` depending upon your android version.)
+(On older versions of Android, this setting maybe in :menuselection:`Applications` or :menuselection:`Security` depending upon your Android version.)

     - Go to :guilabel:`Special app access` in :guilabel:`Advanced` and choose :guilabel:`Install unknown apps`
     - From the list of applications, select a browser of your choice and check :guilabel:`Allow from this source`.